rails/rails/README.md

 # Welcome to Rails

-Rails as a web-application framework includes everything needed to create database-backed web applications with the [Model-View-Controller (MVC)](http://en.wikipedia.org/wiki/Model-view-controller) pattern.
+Rails is a web-application framework that includes everything needed to create database-backed web applications with the [Model-View-Controller (MVC)](http://en.wikipedia.org/wiki/Model-view-controller) pattern.